tensorflow/docs/site/en/api_docs/python/tf/compat/v1/Print.md

 Note: This op prints to the standard error.
 It is not currently compatible with jupyter notebook (printing to the notebook *server's* output, not into the notebook).

-Additionally, to use tf.print in python 2.7, users must make sure to import the following:

-`from __future__ import print_function`

 <!-- Tabular view -->
  <table class="responsive fixed orange">